akiomiyao/ped/README.md

 Column 21: Left primer sequence
 Column 22: Right primer sequence
-Column 23: Estimated size of the amplified fragment Column 24: Upstream and downstream sequence around the SNP``` Primer files are experimental.
+Column 23: Estimated size of the amplified fragment Column 24: Upstream and downstream sequence around the SNP Primer data are experimental.
 The algorithm of detection primer sequences has been developed by my experience of PCR experiment.
 ```
 ## Detection of polymorphisms between control and target